j-jith/pandoc-elsevier-template/README.md

 A sample markdown file called `paper1.md` has been provided as an example for how to use the options.

+Extra packages that you need to add, new command definitions, and other LaTeX specific things can be specified in the `custom-header.sty` file.

 This template does not cover all the features of the `elsarticle` class.
 More features can be added upon request.